deankoch/UYRW_data/get_basins.knit.md

 However you can reproduce all of them by running this script.

 ## starting location
 Now we define a source outlet from which to explore upstream.
-Later on we can load this information from disk instead of querying OSM and USGS and computing things all over again.
+Later on, we can load this information from disk instead of querying OSM and USGS and computing things all over again.